bxlab/cmdb-quantbio/lectures/intro-python/index.md

 Give students time to experiment on their own and emphasize the power of experimenting!

 2. As scripts via the command line (1:25-1:40)
-- demonstrate conversion of "Hello, World!" to a script
+- demonstrate conversion of "Hello, World!" to a script written in Sublime
 - what happens if I don't have a print statement?
 - demonstrate a script that would produce an error